Lee Seung-gi: Mandatory military service

 On February 1, 2016, Lee began his 21-month mandatory military service as an active duty soldier, entering Nonsan Army Recruit Training Center in South Chungcheong Province.
 After training there for five weeks and received the highest score in his training company, he was dispatched to his assigned role following the completion ceremony, where he was awarded the Honors citation.
 The citation is reportedly given to a total of four people by four companies, one each.
 He was formally discharged on October 31, 2017, from the military at Jeungpyeong County in North Chungcheong Province where he was a member of the 13th Special Mission Brigade, Republic of Korea Army Special Warfare Command serving as a military intelligence specialist.

 During his service, it was reported that Lee had volunteered and completed trainings not required for enlisted soldiers and administrative soldiers, including parachute training, wherein he succeeded in a parachute descent drill conducted 730 meters above the ground.
 Other optional trainings include Krav Maga level 1 and long distance march of 400 kilometers (about 250 miles), where he was in the top 10% of the 1000 marathoners, as part of the 'Black Panther' Brigade (which was re-designated as a decapitation unit named 13th Special Mission Brigade on December 1, 2017, with the mission of assassinating North Korean leaders in the event of a war breaking out within the two nations).

 In October 2016, Lee hosted the military event, 14th Ground Forces Festival, as the goodwill ambassador.
 The event was co-hosted by Gyeryong and the army, where visitors can experience and watch the Korean military culture.

 Relationship and marriage

 Lee began a relationship with actress Lee Da-in in late-2020.
 They married on April 7, 2023, at the Grand Intercontinental Seoul Parnas in presence of friends and family.
 Their first child, a daughter, was born on February 5, 2024.
+The couple welcomed a second child, a son, on July 7, 2026.